values and heart

 We seek to explore and use different styles and approaches, often as a result of inspiration from other parts of the church, but like anyone our default approach is the style we are used to, the traditions we have experienced, and the core values we hold.

 We are questioners and thinkers, but we place the authority of the Word, and giving freedom to the Spirit, as central and non-negotiable to the worship and prayer we lead and the resources we create.
 Because this worship and prayer flows out of our walk with God - and we seek to be authentic to that.

 As the Sanctuary’s core team grows to include people from diverse church backgrounds and traditions, we will seek to embrace as much of the richness of this variety as possible.
-But we will expect our worship and prayer leaders, creators and contributors and other key volunteers to keep these two principles central.
+But we will expect our community to always keep these two principles central.

 we are committed to the local church

-The Sanctuary is not a church and it's co-founders and core team are active members of local church communities.
+The Sanctuary is not a church and it's co-founders and core team are all members of local church communities.